Here are some commonly asked questions and answers on the best baby teeth care.

 There are many reasons why it is important to maintain healthy ‘first’ teeth.
 Without them their speech would be affected, they would be unable to eat a healthy range of foods and they wouldn’t have that gorgeous smile.
 First teeth also keep the spaces correct for when their second teeth (adult teeth) descend.

-It is recommended that you wait until your child is 2 years old before you introduce toothpaste.
+The Australian Dental Association recommends that you wait until your child is 18 months old before you introduce toothpaste.
 Even then it is recommended that you use a very small smear of children’s toothpaste.
 These have a reduced level of fluoride and higher level of calcium specially formulated for young teeth.

 Prepare your child for a visit to the Dentist or dental clinic by reading books about the Dentist or role playing the “Dentist game” with teddy or dolls.
 Explain how some Dentists like to wear masks over their mouths, also teach your child how to open their mouth wide like a frog so that the Dentist can have a look inside.
 Remember not to use any negative words when talking about the visit like “scared”, “needle”, “hurt” or “drill”.
 These tend to turn adults off as well so imagine how much they scare kids.